-While it can be hardy once past acclimation, they, like most surgeonfish, are susceptible to marine ich and lateral line erosion.
-This species is heavily collected for the trade.
-Since they are so common, they do not cost as much as some other tangs in the market like the sohal or the achilles.
+While they can be hardy once past acclimation, they, like most surgeonfish, are susceptible to marine ich and lateral line erosion.
+This species is heavily collected for the fish trade.
+Since they are so common, they do not cost as much as some other tangs in the market like the sohal or the Achilles.

 Their shoaling behavior in the wild can be witnessed in captivity as well.
 They like to play "follow the leader" where they all follow a designated fish to either ends of the tank.

 If you're planning on keeping more than one, always make sure you introduce them at the same time.
 Putting one in with a more established member will always bring about aggression between the two.